-Afghan troops go missing after fleeing battle with Taliban
+Taliban kill 22 Afghan forces in attack on checkpoints

 Shahabi said more than 40 insurgents were killed in the fighting.
 He said the provincial police chief and army commander are in the district and instructing the forces to root out insurgents and rescue soldiers.
 Officials said the fighting had largely subsided by Sunday, with sporadic clashes breaking out in remote areas.

 Nazari provided a higher toll, saying 50 soldiers were killed and around 100 others were missing.
-He said hundreds of local residents have gathered in front of the governor’s office to express their concerns about security in the province.
+He said hundreds of local residents have gathered in front of the Badghis governor’s office to express their concerns about security in the province.

 He said Bala Murghab is almost completely controlled by the Taliban, with Afghan forces confined to the district headquarters.